 While the female Cardinal is away, the Cowbird will visit the nest, remove an egg, and then lay one of her own eggs.
 Cardinals and Cowbird young are roughly the same size and grow at pretty much the same rate.
 What this means is, baby Cardinals have a better chance at survival with Cowbirds in the nest than some other smaller species.

 Never remove a Cowbird egg because the female often returns to check on her egg.
 If her egg is gone she may cause more problems.

-Sometimes Cowbirds may remove an egg lay one of their own and then pierce remaining eggs.
+Sometimes Cowbirds may remove an egg lay one of their own eggs and then pierce remaining eggs.

-These birds often fight with their reflection in house windows and car mirrors. (see link at bottom for information on what to do about crashing and pecking windows.)
+These birds often fight with their reflection in house windows and car mirrors.
+To see what you can do about this behavior check this page for solutions.

 Around my place, it will nearly be dark when they make their last trip.

 These birds tend to be very territorial in their feeding habits during the breeding season.
 Placing a couple of feeders out of sight from each other will allow more birds to feed at a time.

 One in your front yard and one in the back works well.
 In winter, this territorial behavior around bird feeders appears to be more relaxed.

 At some time or another you may see a male that has no crest or head feathers at all, the bird looks bald.

 This is not unusual and happens to many types of birds.
 The reason isn't know for sure, maybe a parasite or dietary problem.
 The good news is that it doesn't last and the bird will grow new feathers.